2019 World Pool Masters: Preliminary round

 The preliminary round took place on 29 March 2019 with eight matches played over two sessions at 3 and 7 p.m.
 CET.
 Players competing ranked from 9–24, with the top 8 seeds receiving a bye to the round of 16.
 Eklent Kaçi defeated the 1997 champion Earl Strickland 7–2; the latter commenting on the room temperature, and crowd reactions for his loss, "It is too cold in here for me ...
 I am 58 years old and I need warmer conditions", before running down Kaçi saying “The guy is a good player.
 He is not a great player."

 Australian Justin Sajich defeated Finland's Petri Makkonen 7–4.
 Sajich commented after the match that he was grateful at playing at the event, calling it "dream come true".
 Matt Edwards defeated Chris Melling 7–3, two players who had never met in competition prior.
-David Alcaide defeated Francisco Sánchez Ruíz 7–3.
+David Alcaide defeated Francisco Sánchez Ruiz 7–3.
 Both Alcaide and Ruiz had competed at the 2019 Gibraltar Open snooker event earlier in March, having won two qualifying matches.
 Ruiz reached the last 64, defeating professional Martin O'Donnell in the first round 4–3, whilst Alcaide lost 4–1 to David Gilbert.
 Alex Pagulayan defeated China's Wu Jia-qing 7–4.
 Elsewhere, Shane Van Boening defeated Kelly Fisher 7–2 and Albin Ouschan defeated Jeff de Luna 7–2, and Fedor Gorst defeated Naoyuki Ōi 7–2.